+(iii) There was no property and equipment that has been pledged as security for borrowing as at the end of the period.
+(2020: Nil)

-- (i) There were no capitalised borrowing costs related to the acquisition of property and equipment during the period (2020: nil). - (ii) The Group had no capital commitments as at the balance sheet date (2020: nil) - (iii) There was no property and equipment that has been pledged as security for borrowing as at the end of the period.
+(ii) The Group had no capital commitments as at the balance sheet date (2020: nil)

+(iii) There was no property and equipment that has been pledged as security for borrowing as at the end of the period.
 (2020: Nil)